sal55/langs/mycompilers.md

 ### x64 Compiler (1)

-At my first attempt at an x64 compiler (these are all for Windows), tried something unusual: pointers would stay at 32 bits, while ints etc would be 64 bits.
+At my first attempt at an x64 compiler (these are all for Windows), I tried something unusual: pointers would stay at 32 bits, while ints etc would be 64 bits.
 This was to avoid wasting memory since most programs worked within 2GB of memory still.

 But this proved troublesome without OS cooperation, and eventually I went with 64-bit pointers.